soph-k/fun_quiz/README.md

     [Or check out the GitHub repository for the Sophk Fun Quiz webpage](https://github.com/soph-k/sophk_fun_quiz/)

 # Bugs

-    There are currently no known bugs within this file, however, it is not a functional webpage yet.
+    There are currently no known bugs within this file.